geoschem/HEMCO/docs/source/user-guide/rundir-init.rst

 Enter HEMCO_Config.rc path
 ==========================

-Provide the path to a HEMCO_Config.rc file with your emissions settings.
-This is typically obtained from another model
+Provide the path to a :file:`HEMCO_Config.rc` file with your emissions settings.
+This is typically obtained from another model (e.g. :file:`~/GEOS-Chem/run/HEMCO_Config.rc.templates/HEMCO_Config.rc.fullchem`)
-(e.g. :file:`~/GEOS-Chem/run/HEMCO_Config.rc.templates/HEMCO_Config.rc.fullchem`)

 .. code-block:: none

    -----------------------------------------------------------
    Enter path to the HEMCO_Config.rc file with your emissions settings.

    NOTE: This may be a HEMCO_Config.rc file from a GEOS-Chem run directory or a HEMCO_Config.template file from the GEOS-Chem source code repository.
    -----------------------------------------------------------